DeepakZunzunkar/maven-pro-jdbc-app-dz/README.md

 ###### Draw Backs of JDBC

+- 	for enterprice application jdbc is not suitable,because jdbc query are database centric query in future if we want to move one database to another database we have to change that query style. so in jdbc ,sql operation are database centric operation so even java is platform indipendant but if you write java DAO class by using jdbc then ur class will become database dependant
 -	In JDBC, if we open a database connection we need to write in try, and if any exceptions occurred catch block will take care about it, and finally used to close the connections.
 -	here as a programmer we must close the connection, or we may get a chance to get our of connections message…!